 Elementary theory of light and electron microscopy.
 Cell morphology and cell ultrastructure.
 Introduction to simple histological techniques.
 Basic histology, including the morphological and functional properties of epithelial, connective, muscle and nervous tissues.
 Systematic histology, including a histological examination of the major systems of the body: cardiovascular, respiratory, lymphatic, integumentary, digestive, endocrine, urinary, reproductive and nervous (including eye and ear).
-Two lectures per week, each lecture followed by a 2-hour practical-tutorial class.
 Emphasis on the ability to interpret histological sections and selected electron micrographs of mammalian tissues and organs and to relate morphology to tissue and organ function.
+One lecture per week followed by a 2-hour practical-tutorial class.

-70.011B Mammalian Embryology
+70.0118 Mammalian Embryology